-- This document contains staff examples illustrating what we expect an entity might disclose if the International Accounting Standards Board (Board) were to make its preliminary views in the Discussion Paper Business Combinations-Disclosures, Goodwill and Impairment a requirement in IFRS Standards.
-See Agenda Paper 4 to this meeting for more details on the Board's preliminary views. - 2.
-The examples illustrate our view of what entities might disclose based on the Board's preliminary views and this view may not be shared by other members of the staff or the Board.
-The Board has not reviewed or approved these examples and the examples do not represent an official position of the Board.
-An official position of the Board on technical matters is reached only after extensive due process and deliberation. - 3.
+- 1. This paper contains staff examples illustrating what we expect an entity might disclose if the International Accounting Standards Board (IASB) were to make its preliminary views in the Discussion Paper Business Combinations-Disclosures, Goodwill and Impairment a requirement in IFRS Accounting Standards. - 2.
+This paper is for information purposes only.
+Agenda Paper 18A to this meeting includes a summary of feedback on the staff examples and Agenda Paper 18B to this meeting contains our analysis of the feedback and discusses potential alternatives. - 3.
+The examples illustrate our view of what entities might disclose based on the IASB's preliminary views and this view may not be shared by other members of the staff or the IASB. - 4.
 Actual disclosures made by entities would be acquisition-specific and therefore the actual information provided by entities applying the preliminary views could differ.
-The examples are intended to illustrate the Board's intentions and provide stakeholders with an idea of the type of information, as well as the level of detail, that could be provided given certain facts and circumstances.
+The examples are intended to illustrate the IASB's intentions and provide stakeholders with an idea of the type of information, as well as the level of detail, that could be provided given certain facts and circumstances.

-- 4. The paper is structured as follows:
+- 5. The paper is structured as follows:

 - (a) Example 1 (pages 3-8), including:

 - (i) Background information (pages 3-6); and

 - (ii) Illustrative disclosures (pages 7-8).

 - (b) Example 2 (pages 9-13), including:

 - (i) Background information (pages 9-11); and

 - (ii) Illustrative disclosures (pages 12-13).